Transcript: Research Into Reversing Aging

-All right, let me close out with a final round.
-First a bit of background.
-Each one of us, has 46 strands of DNA in each of our cells, coiled into chromosomes.
-At the tips of each chromome, at the end of each DNA strand, there’s a cap, like the tip of a shoelace, which keeps our DNA from unraveling and fraying.
-That cap is called a tellamere.
+All right, let me close out with one final round.
+First, a bit of background.
+Each one of us has 46 strands of DNA in each of our cells, coiled into chromosomes.
+At the tips of each chromosome, at the end of each DNA strand, there’s a cap, like the tip of a shoelace, which keeps our DNA from unraveling and fraying.
+That cap is called a telomere.

 The thought is, if we can slow down this ticking clock, slow down this shortening, we may be able to slow down aging and live longer.
-So what do we have to do?
-Stop smoking—number 1, which has shown to significantly eat away our protective telomeres.
-But is there anything in our diet that’s accerating the process, speeding up aging?
-We didn’t know until last year.
+So, what do we have to do?
+Stop smoking—#1—which has been shown to significantly eat away our protective telomeres.
+But is there anything in our diet that’s accelerating the process, speeding up aging?
+We didn’t know, until last year.

-120 food item questionnaire.
-Two foods were associated with telomere shortening—accelerated aging; you tell me which ones: In alphabetical order: coffee, fried foods, high-fat dairy, non-fried fish, processed meat, red meat, refined grains, or high fructose corn syrup-containing soda.
-I’ll give you a hint, one of them was processed meat.
-Which was the other one?
+120-food-item questionnaire.
+Two foods were associated with telomere shortening—accelerated aging; you tell me which ones.
+In alphabetical order: coffee, fried foods, high-fat dairy, non-fried fish, processed meat, red meat, refined grains, or high fructose corn syrup-containing soda.
+I’ll give you a hint; one of them was processed meat.
+But which was the other one?

-It was the fish nipping at our DNA.
-Eating fish appeared to age people’s DNA 6 years, and processed meat 14 years, in terms of how short the telomeres were of fish and lunchmeat eaters.
+It was the fish, nipping at our DNA.
+Eating fish appeared to age people’s DNA six years, and processed meat 14 years, in terms of how short the telomeres were of fish- and lunch-meat-eaters.

-So to conclude this, fish and bacon appears to speed aging up, but is there any way to slow aging down or even actually turn back the cellular clock and actually repair and lengthen our telomeres?
-Yes, but it appears you have to eat vegan.
+So, fish and bacon appear to speed aging up.
+But is there any way to slow aging down, or even actually turn back the cellular clock, and actually repair and lengthen our telomeres back up?
+Yes, but it appears we have to eat vegan.

-The problem, is that no one had ever found a way to boost its activity, but that’s because no one ever tried a whole foods plant-based diet before.
-In a study funded by the U.S. Department of Defense department, Ornish found that after just 3 months of a whole foods plant-based diet—along with exercise—one could significantly boost telomerase activity.
+The problem is that no one had ever found a way to boost its activity.
+But that’s because no one had ever tried a whole foods, plant-based diet before.
+In a study funded by the U.S. Department of Defense, Ornish found that after just three months of a whole foods, plant-based diet—along with exercise—one could significantly boost telomerase activity.